eisenwinter/gotrxx/docs/basics.md

 ## OAuth Flows

-Wich oauth flow to use?
+Wich OAuth flow to use?

 ### Public Clients (SPAs, JavaScript Frontends, Apps)

-For public clients the `Authorization Code Flow with PKCE` is recommended.
+For public clients, the `Authorization Code Flow with PKCE` is recommended.

 ### Private Clients (Backend Services, server-side rendered Web Applications)

-For private clients the `Client Credential Flow` is recommended.
+For private clients, the `Client Credential Flow` is recommended.